rabutler/rabutler.github.io/_drafts/2016-03-31-animated-SVG-R.md

 ## Final Thoughts

-The XML package can be leveraged to edit SVG files, including adding animations to the SVG.
+The XML package can be leveraged to edit SVG files, including the ability to add animations to the SVG.
 By identifying the `<path>` element you want to animate, naming it, and passing it to some JavaScript code, the path can be animated.
 While the demonstration here is a simplistic animation, the methodology will scale to more complex animations.

-Instead of having the final map start by a button click, or on the page loading, it is preferable to have it run once the user has scrolled to the figure location.
+Instead of having the final map start with a button click, or on the page loading, it is preferable to have it run once the user has scrolled to the figure location.
 One of the scrolling animation JavaScript libraries, e.g., [ScrollMagic][13], is likely required to do this, and will be completed in the future since I am unfamiliar with them at this point.

 Finally, there are two existing R packages that could likely handle this animation.
-First, there is the [SVGAnnotation][18] R package, but it was last updated in 2012.
+First, there is the [SVGAnnotation][18] package, but it was last updated in 2012.
 Also, there is the [gridSVG][17] package that has an animate function, however, it uses SMIL animation on SVGs and according to [this post][16] SMIL is depreciated in Chrome.
 As such, we forged ahead using the XML package to handle the modifications to the SVG.

 ### Find the Code